Romanesco broccoli pasta soup; recipe from Rome.

 Minestra di pasta e broccoli romani.

-This Romanesco broccoli pasta soup had me at the first spoonful!
-It is tasty and warming and so perfect for the never-ending winter we are experiencing at the moment in Northern Italy!
 Once again Italian cuisine shows it’s mastery in taking simple seasonal ingredients and turning them into a dish you just can’t get enough of!
-I confess I had 2 bowls one after the other and would have had more, had there been room in my tummy!
+I confess I had 2 bowls of this Romanesco pasta soup, one after the other.
+I would have had more, had there been room in my tummy!

 However, Romanesco broccoli isn’t just good looking.
 It has a delicious slightly nutty and delicate flavour and tastes a bit like something between cauliflower and broccoli.
 This also means it is great in both cauliflower and broccoli recipes.
-Here in Italy, Romanesco broccoli is served as a side dish with main courses or eaten with pasta or made into soup; or, as in this recipe for Romanesco broccoli pasta soup, used in soup with pasta together.
+Here in Italy, Romanesco broccoli is served as a side dish with main courses or eaten with pasta or made into soup.
+It’s also used in soup with pasta together, like in this recipe for Romanesco broccoli pasta soup!

 Nowadays the pasta used in this soup is either broken up spaghetti or soup pasta such as ditalini, which is what I used.
 However, you can use any small pasta.
-In the days when this soup was traditional Friday fare, pasta was often sold loose, not in packets, and the leftovers were used in soups like in this recipe.
+In the days when this soup was traditional Friday fare, pasta was often sold loose, not in packets.
+The leftovers were used in soups like in this recipe.
 Today pasta is sold in packets, but most Italian pasta makers also sell packets of mixed pasta (pasta mista) which is popular for soups.

 Other ingredients for Romanesco broccoli pasta soup.